RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-viewing-latent-spaces.md

     <img src = "../../images/opt_failure/relu_profile.png" alt="Graph of ReLU" width="350px">
     *Graph of the ReLU function*

 4. $b$, the bias.
 The bias is, in my opinion, the most deceptively simple part of the linear layer.
 Intuitively, it's simple: adding a bias simply shifts everything by an offset. $(W^\top W x + b)$ is basically $W^\top W x$, but $b$ distance away from the origin.
-But, this bias is incredibly powerful, and without it, the ReLU toy model will be able to encoder much fewer features ($2m$, instead of infinite), as we'll see below.
+But, this bias is incredibly powerful, and without it, the ReLU toy model will be able to encode much fewer features ($2m$, instead of infinite), as we'll see below.

 # Why is this toy model worth our time?